Jenny Edwards and Her Herd

 Unfortunately I had to make the hard decision to put Jasper to sleep in Nov 09 after he suffered a kick from one of the other horses.
 The kick itself did not do any serious damage but it was the start of his steady decline - he is now frolicking happily with his best friend Charlie on the other side of Rainbow Bridge.
 I miss you both.

-Sparky is an 14 year old, leopard spot appaloosa.
+Sparky was a beautiful leopard spot appaloosa.
 He was diagnosed with navicular disease and a fracture of the navicular bone in Aug 2007 and had been treated with bar shoes and pasture rest for a year.
 His owner decided to retire him as a companion as he was still not 100% sound.
 I took him in to see if we could restore him back to full health.

 Within a year he was completely sound barefoot on all terrain - way to go Sparky!

-Sophie has taken over Charlie's role as the escape artist - at only 29 inches she likes to try and get under the fences!
+Sophie took over Charlie's role as the escape artist - at only 29 inches she liked to try and get under the fences!

 I rescued Mary in October 2011 after suffering for over eight years with chronic laminitis.
 The picture was taken the day she arrived and as you can see she was extremely fat.
 Her hooves were in terrible shape and xrays revealed severe damage to her coffin bone.
 She was immediately put on a diet and her feet were trimmed correctly and I put her in boots 24/7.